cesarsotovalero/cesarsotovalero.github.io/_pages/about-me.md

 **Cool Fact:** {%include university_ranking.html%}

 My PhD was about software debloating,[^1] here's my [thesis](https://www.cesarsotovalero.net/files/thesis/cesar-fulltext.pdf), and you can watch my [public defense](https://youtu.be/Ub684G_aM5Q?si=5Ow61XFEGmtP9ZZw).

-{% youtube Ub684G_aM5Q %}

-I enjoy doing knowledge-seeking software engineering research.
-For example, to extract useful information from software repositories.[^2] Particularly, I'm interested in measuring the impact and pervasiveness of software bloat across large-scale software ecosystems.

-I'm keen to perform research on software technology which:

-1. Provide **actionable insights** to researchers and practitioners about how modern software is currently being developed and maintained.
-2. Produce **practical tools** for developers to improve software quality.
-3. Disrupt the _status quo_ of software engineering **latest practices**.

-I'm open to collaborate with researchers and give advice to students in these areas.
-If you are interested in working with me, please have a look at my list of [research topics](./collaborations.html) and email me using the form below.

 {% badge https://stackoverflow.com/users/flair/10480869.png with=200 https://stackoverflow.com/users/10480869/cesarsotovalero %}